 Impact

-A use‑after‑free bug exists in the Linux kernel’s netfilter BPF subsystem.
-When a process with access to the nfnetlink_hooks interface dumps hooks concurrently, the kernel releases hook memory before RCU readers have finished, leading to kernel memory corruption.
-The crash and memory corruption may provide an attacker an opportunity to execute arbitrary code, though this possibility is inferred rather than explicitly stated in the advisories.
+A race condition (CWE‑364) and use‑after‑free bug (CWE‑416) exist in the Linux kernel’s netfilter BPF subsystem.
+When a process with access to the nfnetlink_hooks interface dumps hooks concurrently, the kernel releases hook memory before RCU readers have finished.
+This race leads to a use‑after‑free in the hook memory, causing kernel memory corruption that could potentially be leveraged for arbitrary code execution.

 Affected Systems